bitpay/insight-api/README.md

 ENABLE_MAILBOX # if "true" will enable mailbox plugin ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
+ENABLE_HTTPS # if "true" it will server using SSL/HTTPS

 ```